kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-getting the first ten lines of a file
+to display the third line of a file